 What to Watch Out For

-Aspiriant has a clean legal and regulatory record according to its SEC-filed Form ADV.
+Aspiriant has a clean legal and regulatory record according to its latest SEC-filed Form ADV.

 Opening an Account With Aspiriant

-To find out more about Aspiriant, prospective clients should call the firm at (310) 806-4000.
+To find out more about Aspiriant, prospective clients should call the firm.
 If you’d prefer that an advisor reach out to you, fill out an email form on Aspiriant’s website.
 Simply enter your full first and last name, phone number, email address and a clear description of the purpose of your inquiry.

 Tips for a Smarter Retirement Plan

-- Social Security should be an important factor in anyone’s retirement plans, but it can sometimes be difficult to gauge what your payments could look like.
-In turn, SmartAsset built a Social Security calculator that will give you an idea of what to expect.
+- Social Security should be an important factor in anyone’s retirement plans, but it can be difficult to estimate what your checks will look like.
+To get an idea of what you can expect, use SmartAsset's Social Security calculator.